ldutoit/QC_Zoo_Workshop/index.md

 ## Getting started

 We'll make use of New Zealand High Performance Computing infrastructure [NeSI](https://www.nesi.org.nz/).
-If you're working or studying at the University of Otago, it is free and [ practicallyunlimited](https://support.nesi.org.nz/hc/en-gb/articles/360000204076-Mahuika-Slurm-Partitions) computing power.
+If you're working or studying at the University of Otago, it is free and [practically unlimited](https://support.nesi.org.nz/hc/en-gb/articles/360000204076-Mahuika-Slurm-Partitions) computing power.
 It is also unbreakable and can potentially run your analyses when you sleep.
 It comes loaded with a multiple of bioinformatic and genomic softwares pre-installed and a highly competent, fully dedicated support team.
 Finally, being comfortable with such a resource is an amazing translational skill to add to your already glowing skill set!

 * If you have a [NeSI account](https://www.nesi.org.nz/), use it to login at [https://jupyter.nesi.org.nz/](https://jupyter.nesi.org.nz/).
 If you are not sure how, you can follow detailed instructions at [jupyter_hub.md](jupyter_hub.md).
 Once you are all logged in, put the green sticker up on your computer so that I know that you are ready to go!